Munich-Quantum-Software-Stack/QDMI/README.md

 ### What is MQSS?

 **MQSS** stands for *Munich Quantum Software Stack* employed at the *LRZ* developed in collaboration with the *Chair of Design Automation (CDA)* and *Chair for Computer Architecture and Parallel Systems (CAPS)* at TUM.
-It connects the end-user with the quantum computing platforms integrated in the HPC infrastructure at the LRZ.
+It facilitates the connection between end-users and quantum computing platforms by its integration within HPC infrastructures, such as those found at the LRZ.

 ### What is QDMI?